sjbennett123/gloryforthefist/content/rules/ninth_edition_eratta.md

 Add the following after the second sentence of the entry for Target Specific on page 47:

-"If right or left is not specified for a wither limb, the target may specify either un-withered limb.
+"If right or left is not specified for a wither limb, the target may specify either unwithered limb.
 If the target possesses multiple destructible items that fit the criteria of a shatter or destroy sub-target, they may choose which item to affect.
-A player may never choose an already withered limb as the sub-target of a wither limb effect, and may never choose an indestructible object as the sub-target of a shatter or destroy effect, even if a sub-target is specified by the attacker."
+A player may never choose an already withered limb as the sub-target of a wither limb effect and may never choose an indestructible object as the sub-target of a shatter or destroy effect, even if a sub-target is specified by the attacker."

 ### Area Effect Errata